 This ranking system enables easier analysis of projects, as those ranked at level 1 or 2 are less developed and consequently has a limited ability to be sustainable.
 For analytical purposes however, sustainability needs to be defined and examined within a qualitative focus.
 Academics Bob Giddings, Bill Hopwood and Geoff O’Brien (2002) classify sustainability as the intersection between the environment, society and economy, which are conceived as separate although connected entities.
 The rationale behind breaking down sustainability into these three platforms lies in how together they cover the vital aspects of a community, its people and culture, vitality of business and profit, and maintaining the nature of a community.
 Authors Peter Rogers, Kazi Jalal and John Boyd (2008) agree with this mentioned definition of sustainability, they explain it, “meets the need for integrated decision making that is capable of balancing the economic and social needs of the people with the regenerative capacity of the natural environment” (Rogers et al. 2008).
 Green Map System defines sustainability in a similar way.
 In a personal interview, program director Wendy Brawer (2011) stated that sustainability is achieved through a balance of social equity, economic integrity and environmental vitality.
 Consequently, this study will use this definition to focus its analysis of Green Map Latin American projects.

 Importantly, according to Wendy Brawer (2011) Green Map requires each project to be conducted in a participatory manner in order to qualify as socially equitable.
 Specifics of a participatory method are explained.
 This research assesses each of Green Map’s Latin American products as participatory using three criteria.
 First, a Green Map must ensure environmental vitality.
-The community’s environment according to Green Map relates to its atmosphere, or in other words, a combination of neighborhood green spaces and culturally significant locations.
+The community’s environment according to Green Map relates to its “atmosphere,” or in other words, a combination of neighborhood green spaces and culturally significant locations.
 To be documented as having environmental vitality, this research requires a Green Map to reach a Level 3 or 4 in completion (noted above), meaning it is well developed, published, and includes all three green icon categories, culture, nature and green infrastructure on the map.
 Developments of businesses, organizations, networks, or use of land planning or governmental organizations for example, are possible positive results for a Green Map.

 Second, the project must have a significant number of collaborators, at least 10 individuals and/or 2 group organizations involved.
 This confirms a collaborative group who are able to express their perspectives as mapmakers.
 Second, a project must facilitate discussion regarding the process and inclusion of green sites.
 This can be in the form of, conferences, group meetings, classroom activities, ect.
 This allows each individual to voice his or her opinion, for ideas to be challenged and compromises made.
 Lastly, a Green Map project must include participating mapmakers from the majority of neighborhoods or regions of the area being mapped.
 This will ensure the majority of mapped communities have a voice and are representative with this process.